dec32/yaks/README.md

-# YaST: Yet-another Kemono Scraper
+# YaKS: Yet-another Kemono Scraper

 It downloads content from Kemono.